 We trekked through the jungle for a few hours and, to be honest didn’t see a lot of wildlife, but I think that may be down to the noise levels of two excited children let loose in a jungle after sitting on a boat for a whole morning.
 Our guide pointed out lots of different trees and plants, taught us about the ways of the jungle and listened intently for marauding wild elephants.
 We loved it.

-But why would you go there at night?
+But why would you go in to the jungle at night?

 We had an amazing time on our Kinabatangan rIver tour.
 The rain was warm.
 Our boat was unscathed by crocodiles, and we saw some of the most gob-smacking wildlife in the world, right there in the jungle.
 Whether you go with Mr Aji Expeditions or one of the numerous other river tours and cruises, you won’t regret it.